Last updated on: May 10th, 2022

 Breaks

 If the scheduled daily working time or duration of overtime exceeds 6 hours, the employee is entitled to a minimum 20-minute uninterrupted unpaid break from work.
 If the duration of work exceeds 9 hours, an additional 25-minute unpaid break must be given to the employee.
-Working time shall not cover break-time.
+Break shall not be included in working time.

 Work On Rest Days